-Here it is, the long awaited(!), much requested(!!) blog about how I got started making jewellery.
-This story spans about 35 years, I’ll try to keep it brief but you might wanna grab yourself a brew or a gin, depending on what time it is for you (noooo judgement here, go for your life!).
+This story spans about 35 years, I’ll try to keep it brief but you might wanna grab yourself a brew or a gin, depending on what time it is for you.

 I continued to make jewellery on and off.
 I love making things with my hands, my Grandma taught me to knit, embroider and sew my own clothes.
 I dabbled with card making.
 But ‘stringing beads together’ was something I always came back to.